Smart Meters Act 2018

 Overview

-The Smart Meters Bill extends the deadline for government action on smart meters, establishes a special administration process for smart meter communication licensees facing financial difficulties, and allows for half-hourly electricity imbalance calculations using smart meter data.
+The Smart Meters Bill extends the timeframe for government action on smart meters, establishes a special administration process for smart meter communication licensees facing financial difficulties, and enables half-hourly electricity imbalance calculations using smart meter data.

 Description

-The bill empowers the Gas and Electricity Markets Authority to modify electricity codes and agreements to enable half-hourly electricity imbalance calculations using smart meter data.
-This will improve the accuracy and efficiency of electricity market settlement.
+- Half-Hourly Electricity Imbalance Settlement: Allows the Gas and Electricity Markets Authority to modify electricity codes and agreements to enable half-hourly electricity imbalance calculations based on smart meter data.
+This requires a public consultation process.

 Government Spending